kuerbis/Term-Choose-p6/README.md

 Allowed values: 0 or greater.
 Elements beyond the third are ignored.

-default: If *margin* is defined, initial-tab and subsequent-tab are set to left-*margin* and the right margin is set to right-*margin*.
-If *margin* is not defined the default is undefined.
+default: If *margin* is set, the initial-tab and the subsequent-tab are set to left-*margin* and the right margin is set to right-*margin*.
+If *margin* is not defined, the default is undefined.

 ### tabs-prompt